jchristel/SampleCodeRevitBatchProcessor/Samples/Flows/TheChain/_00_ReportFamilyData/_docs/CircularReferencesReport.rst

 Properties listed
 =====================

-- Full family file path of the host family contining a circular reference
+- Full family file path of the host family containing a circular reference
 - List of parent Families
 - List of child families